borsTiHD/vue-custom-tooltip/README.md

 // Use a theme preset
 app.use(VueCustomTooltip, {
-  theme: 'primevue' // or 'vuetify' or 'default'
+  theme: 'primevue' // or 'classic', 'vuetify', 'default' })
-})

 // The default theme is used if you omit the theme option: